How to recruit the best digital marketing talent for your in-house team

-The digital space is very competitive, with large agencies continually recruiting and roles across the marketplace opening up due to the growing in-housing trend.
-To motivate and excite top digital talent, you'l need to think about work/life balance, company culture, non-financial perks, and career progression and development.
+The digital space is very competitive, with organisations continually recruiting and opening roles due to the growing in-housing trend.
+To motivate and excite top digital talent, you'll need to think about work/life balance, company culture, non-financial perks, and career progression and development.

 Ask yourself what’s important to your team and what people get when working for your company.
 Maybe you're a team of hardworking and smart people who understand how important flexible working is, for example.

 Get this right, and you’ll have a happy, productive and dynamic team that wants to stay.

 It’s important to choose the right process to conduct your search.

 You could rely on one trusted specialist recruitment consultant, bring together a small panel of recruiters or go it alone.
 Whatever you decide, you need to right skills on the table to assess experience, behaviours and technical capabilities.